busquets/AudioCD/README.md

 # Audio-CD

 Audio-CD is a simple (gtk) frontend for cdrdao.
-   * burn audio CDs with cd-text.
+   * burn audio CDs with cd-text
-   * normalize Audio
+   * Audio normalization
-   * channels can be selected
+   * channels selection
-   * covers can be created.
+   * cover creator

 deb File is for 64bit Debian.